-- Remove or cap any sprinkler heads or convert the sprinkler system to drip. - Remove any invasive species. - Mow the lawn and leave the grass clippings in place. - Bevel all edges that contact hardscape. - Contour the area to optimize rainwater capture. - Water the area thoroughly. - Plants in 5 gallon or larger containers can be planted before the sheet mulching is applied leaving the rootball extending 3-4 inches above the soil surface. - Lay cardboard or similar organic weed barrier over area. - Overlap edges by 6 8 inches to block out light. - Thoroughly wet the cardboard to keep it in place and to kick start the composting process. - U stakes can also be used to secure cardboard. - If waiting to plant add 2 to 4 inches of compost followed by 2 to 4 inches of mulch. - Water thoroughly after each layer is applied, or wait for the rain to come. - For best results wait 1-2 seasons for the process of decomposition to get a head start before planting. - Consider the suitability of the materials being used for the plants that will be installed.
+- Remove or cap any sprinkler heads or convert the sprinkler system to drip. - Remove any invasive species. - Mow the lawn and leave the grass clippings in place. - Bevel all edges that contact hardscape. - Contour the area to optimize rainwater capture. - Water the area thoroughly. - Plants in 5 gallon or larger containers can be planted before the sheet mulching is applied leaving the rootball extending 3-4 inches above the soil surface. - Lay cardboard or similar organic weed barrier over area. - Overlap edges by 6 8 inches to block out light. - Thoroughly wet the cardboard to keep it in place and to kick start the composting process. - U stakes can also be used to secure cardboard. - If waiting to plant add 2 to 4 inches of compost followed by 2 to 4 inches of mulch. - If planting immediately add 3 to 4 inches of soil, then install plants from 4-inch pots, install drip irrigation, and finish with 2 to 4 inches of mulch. - Water thoroughly after each layer is applied, or wait for the rain to come. - For best results wait a few months for the process of decomposition to get a head start before planting. - Consider the suitability of the materials being used for the plants that will be installed.

 - 3.3 Right Plant, Right Place, Right Time appropriate plant and landscape materials determine how much water and long term maintenance the landscape needs. - Section 4 provides an overview of plant water use and the concept of a hydrozone.
-Below are some additional sustainable landscaping practices that relate to plants. - Choose native1 or climate-adapted plants for a specific region and geography (Figure 2-7). - Many native plants provide essential habitat for pollinators, insects, birds, and other animals. - Native plants are adapted to our local climates, often require less water during the summer months, and produce less green waste than a traditional landscape when managed and irrigated properly. - Choose non-invasive plants that won't spread aggressively and cause ecological damage.
-The USDA publishes a list of introduced invasive and noxious plants2. - Within Montana the Gallatin Invasive Species Alliance3 provides a list of plants to avoid. - Areas of turfgrassgrass provide great recreational spaces but should be limited to planned functional areas in shapes that can be irrigated efficiently and without overspray and run off. - Where turfgrassgrass is being installed: - Consider drought tolerant and no mow varieties.
-Warm season varieties require significantly less water than cool season varieties and tend to be more tolerant of drought conditions. - Use maintenance practices such as an increased mowing height and limited watering to encourage deeper root system development, improve drought tolerance, and reduce inputs4.
+Below are some additional sustainable landscaping practices that relate to plants. - Choose native or climate-adapted plants for a specific region and geography (Figure 2-7). - Many native plants provide essential habitat for pollinators, insects, birds, and other animals. - Native plants are adapted to our local climates, often require less water during the summer months, and produce less green waste than a traditional landscape when managed and irrigated properly. - Choose non-invasive plants that won't spread aggressively and cause ecological damage.
+The USDA publishes a list of introduced invasive and noxious plants. - Within Utah invasive species are regulated through the Utah Department of Agriculture and Food (UDAF) and through county government. https://efotg.sc.egov.usda.gov/references/public/UT/NRCS\UT\Invasive\Species\List\2012.pdf - Areas of turfgrass provide great recreational spaces but should be limited to planned functional areas in shapes that can be irrigated efficiently and without overspray and run off. - Where turfgrass is being installed: - Consider drought tolerant and no mow varieties such as buffalograss.
+Warm season varieties require significantly less water than cool season varieties and tend to be more tolerant of drought conditions. - Use maintenance practices such as an increased mowing height and limited watering to encourage deeper root system development, improve drought tolerance, and reduce inputs.